Himalayan wolf: Distribution and habitat

 In China, the Himalayan wolf lives on the Tibetan Plateau in the provinces of Gansu, Qinghai, Tibet, and western Sichuan.

-In northern India, it occurs in the Union Territory of Ladakh and in the Lahaul and Spiti region in northeastern Himachal Pradesh.
+In North India, the Himalayan wolf occurs in the union territory of Ladakh and in the Lahaul and Spiti region in northeastern Himachal Pradesh.
 In 2004, the Himalayan wolf population in India was estimated to consist of 350 individuals ranging across an area of about 70000 km2.

 Between 2005 and 2008, it was sighted in the alpine meadows above the treeline northeast of Nanda Devi National Park in Uttarakhand.
 In 2013, a wolf was photographed by a camera trap installed at an elevation around 3500 m near the Sunderdhunga Glacier in Uttarakhand's Bageshwar district.

-In Nepal, it was recorded in Api Nampa Conservation Area, Upper Dolpa, Humla, Manaslu, Upper Mustang, and the Kanchenjunga Conservation Area.
-The Nepal Himalayas provide an important habitat refuge for the Himalayan wolf.
+The Nepal Himalayas provide an important habitat refuge for the Himalayan wolf, and it was recorded in Api Nampa Conservation Area, Upper Dolpo, Humla, Manaslu, Upper Mustang, and the Kanchenjunga Conservation Area in Nepal.